NITRO has

 Hosting a group of Nurse Researchers from the University of Oulu, Finland

-In 2023, NITRO hosted Prof. Tracey Bucknall from Alfred Health and Deakin University, Australia.
-She held a series of lectures and workshops for Nurses from various institutions, sharing her expertise on implementational science and knowledge translation.
+In 2023, as part of the Ministry of Health (MOH)'s Health Manpower Development Plan (HMDP) - Visiting Experts, NITRO hosted Prof. Tracey Bucknall from Alfred Health and Deakin University, Australia.
+She held a series of lectures and workshops for nurses from various institutions, sharing her expertise on implementation science and knowledge translation.

-NITRO team with Prof. Tracey Bucknall & guest speakers during HMDP VE 2023
+NITRO team with Prof. Tracey Bucknall & guest speakers, 2023

-Closed Room Dialogue & Workshop Group Discussion during HMDP VE 2023
+Closed Room Dialogue & Workshop Group Discussion with Prof. Tracey Bucknall, 2023

 We look forward to more connections and collaborations with partners around the world to bring forward Better Health.